-- An entrepreneur is an individual who identifies, starts and runs a business with the motive to make profit.
-Note that a salesman who sells commodities well in someone's shop is only an employee and not the entrepreneur. - An entrepreneur is a strategic and self-motivated person who identifies a business opportunity and translates it into a reality.
+- An entrepreneur is an individual who identifies, starts and run a business with the motive to make profit.
+Note that a salesman who sells well someone's shop is only an employee and not the entrepreneur. - An entrepreneur is a strategic and self-motivated person who identifies a business opportunity and translates it into a reality.
 S/he sees an opportunity, the market, the profit, and takes a timely and calculated but bold decision to act. - An entrepreneur is an individual who has the ability to see and evaluate business opportunities, gather the necessary resources, start the business and once started, take appropriate actions to ensure its success.
 Entrepreneurs are people who have a high drive and creativity.
 They take responsibility for every outcome, good or bad.

-4.7 Types of entrepreneurs
+2.7 Types of entrepreneurs

-- a) Necessity entrepreneur This is a businessperson who only needs to survive through a business because s/he has no job, lost a job, or earns little from a job. - b) Opportunity entrepreneur This is a businessperson who strives to prosper in business size, employment of others, and amount of profits earned. - c) Social entrepreneur This is a businessperson who desires to engage in profitable business but with the motive of "paying back the community."
+- a.
+Necessity entrepreneur This is a businessperson who only needs to survive through a business because s/he has no job, lost a job, or earns little from a job. - b.
+Opportunity entrepreneur This is a businessperson who strives to prosper in business size, employment of others, and amount of profits. - c.
+Social entrepreneur This is a businessperson who desires to engage in profitable business but with the motive of "paying back the community."

-4.8 Motivations of entrepreneurs
+2.8 Motivations of entrepreneurs

-- · Self-realization through achievements or solving a problem in one's community - · Independence and autonomy to control one's life, work, decisions, etc. - · Financial success to ensure income security. - · Winning recognition and status from family, friends, and the community. - Continuity of family legacy. - · Dissatisfaction with previous job. - · Community and social drive.
+- · Self realization through achievements or solving a problem in one's community - · Independence and autonomy to control one's life, work, decisions, etc. - · Financial success to ensure income security - · Winning recognition and status from family, friends, and the community - · Continuity of family legacy - · Dissatisfaction with previous job - · Community and social drive

-4.9 Qualities of an entrepreneur
+2.9 Qualities of an entrepreneur

-- 1) Has self-confidence and good self-esteem does not fear to face reality. - 2) Goal driven seeks results through setting achievable business and financial goals and strives to achieve them at all costs. - 3) An opportunity seeker is always on the lookout for something new, some new ways of making more money. - 4) People centered is good at serving people or responding to people's needs. - 5) Has commitment to hard work does not sit and wait.
-Works more where profit is greatest. - 6) Persistent and perseveres without giving up easily.
-Does not fear failure but sees failure as points of learning lessons. - 7) A risk taker takes calculated risks because risks involve possibility of losing money.
-Yet, an opportunity lost is also money lost. - 8) Innovative/creative always strives to do things better in order to be market relevant. - 9) Has hunger for information always looks for additional information to enrich his/her own. - 10) Visionary plans for the future of the business. - 11) Has money discipline saves for lean days instead of rushing to spend every coin that is earned. - 12) Has good networking skills with other people who can give him/her business. - 13) Honest, dependable, and trustworthy never tells lies for the sake of money. - 14) Abhors poverty and will do anything to avoid being poor fears being enslaved by poverty.
+- 1. Has self-confidence and good self-esteem does not fear to face reality. - 2.
+Is goal driven Seeks results through setting achievable business and financial goals and strives to achieve them at all costs. - 3.
+Is opportunity seeker is always on the lookout for something new, some new ways of making more money. - 4.
+Is people centered is good at serving people or responding to people's needs. - 5.
+Has commitment to hard work does not sit and wait.
+Works more where profit is greatest. - 6.
+Is persistent and persevere without giving up easily.
+Does not fear failure but sees failure as points of learning lessons. - 7.
+Is a risk taker Takes calculated risks because risks involve possibility of losing money.
+Yet, an opportunity lost is also money lost. - 8.
+Is innovative/creative Always strives to do things better in order to be market relevant. - 9.
+Has hunger for information Always looks for additional information to enrich his/her own. - 10.
+Is a visionary Plans for the future of the business. - 11.
+Has money discipline Saves for lean days instead of rushing to spend every coin that is earned. - 12.
+Have good networking skills with other people who can give him/her business. - 13.
+Is honest, dependable, and trustworthy Never lies for the sake of money. - 14.
+Abhors poverty and will do anything to avoid being poor fears being enslaved by poverty.

-Facilitator's Note SECURITY ENHANCEMENT THROUGH ENTREPRENEURSHIP SKILLS
+Facilitator's Note